zaffnet/nteract/packages/directory-listing/src/components/listing.md

 } from "@nteract/directory-listing";
 ```

-Show any listing of directories and files in a tabular layout for users.
-Works best with `<Entry>` for each item in a content listing.
+The `Listing` component is a container component to show any listing of directories and files in a tabular layout for users.
+This component works best with `<Entry>` for each item in a content listing.

 ```jsx
 <Listing>